Boston Post Cane

 Boston Post Cane Invoice for payment

 Each cane is $150 with free priority mail shipping.
-The Town of Peterborough does not engrave your Town's name on the top but a jeweler or trophy shop most likely can for an additional charge (the brass top can be removed for engraving purposes).
+The Town of Peterborough does not engrave your Town's name on the top but a jeweler or trophy shop most likely can for an additional charge (the brass top cannot be unscrewed from the wood , it is securely glued).
 You may order more than one cane at any time but please note, the price will remain $150 per cane.

 The cane measures approximately 35" in length and 1" in diameter.
 The picture above shows the cane mounted on a plaque with names of recipients listed to the side.